How to use Share settings to control post visibility for Post widgets

 Common types of activity setup

-A learner can see the responses of other learners as soon as soon as they arrive on the page.
+A learner can see the responses of other learners as soon as they arrive on the page.
 This is the default setting for all post widgets.

 A learner can only see the responses of other learners after they have first attempted the activity by themselves.